Longreach, Queensland: History

 Longreach lies within the traditional tribal lands of the Iningai people.
 Iningai (also known as Yiningay, Muttaburra, Tateburra, Yinangay, Yinangi) is an Australian Aboriginal language spoken by the Iningai people.
 The Iningai language region includes the landscape within the local government boundaries of the Longreach Region, particularly the towns of Longreach, Barcaldine, Muttaburra and Aramac as well as the properties of Bowen Downs and catchments of Cornish Creek and Alice River.

 Kuungkari (also known as Kungkari and Koonkerri) is a language of Western Queensland.
 The Kuungkari language region includes the landscape within the local government boundaries of Longreach Shire Council and Blackall-Tambo Shire Council.

+The first Europeans to enter the area were part of the expedition led by William Landsborough in 1862.
+This party initially tried to intimidate the resident Iningai by galloping their horses at them and shooting over their heads, but the Iningai were undeterred.
+Through an Aboriginal Native Police trooper named Jemmy who accompanied Landsborough and spoke the Iningai language, they were able to communicate with the Iningai and were told the geography of the region and shown the best roads to travel by.
+An Iningai man named Wittin acted as their guide.

+In 1862, the enormous Bowen Downs cattle station was established across the region by William Landsborough, Nathaniel Buchanan and Edward Cornish, with the financial backing of Robert Morehead and Matthew Young of the Scottish Australian Investment Company.
+In 1872, Bowen Downs was divided into two huge properties, the section along the Thomson River being named Mount Cornish, managed by Edward R. Edkins.
+An outstation of this Mount Cornish cattle station was called Longreach, because it was situated on a long reach of the Thomson River.
+This location later developed into the township of Longreach.